LassoSoft/LassoGuide/lasso_guide_source/operations/protocols-pipes.rst

 .. method:: net_tcp()
 .. method:: net_tcp(fd::filedesc)

-   A net_tcp object is created with no parameters.
+   A :type:`net_tcp` object is created with no parameters.
 Once an object is obtained it can be used to open or accept TCP connections.
-Alternatively, can be passed a filedesc object that it will use to read and write data.
+Alternatively, can be passed a :type:`filedesc` object that it will use to read and write data.

 Opening TCP Connections